United Kingdom

 Partnerships

-As a matter of UK partnership law, a partnership exists if more than one person is carrying on a business with a view to making a profit.
+As a matter of UK partnership law, a partnership exists if two or more people are carrying on business together with a view to making a profit.
 There is no separate tax definition of partnership.
 For tax purposes, a general or limited partnership formed under UK law is transparent and not an entity that is separate and distinct from the partners.
 A partnership’s taxable profits are computed and then allocated to the individual partners in accordance with the profit-sharing ratio.
 Scottish partnerships have different legal characteristics from those formed in other parts of the UK, but the tax treatment is the same.

 A limited liability partnership (LLP) is subject to different legal provisions from other kinds of partnership.
 The LLP itself is a separate legal entity, and the partner's exposure to losses is limited.
 UK LLPs are treated as partnerships for UK tax purposes so long as they carry on a trade or business.

 When considering an individual's status as a partner in an overseas partnership or LLP, the UK authorities will not be bound by how the entity is classified in its country of origin.
 Case law has determined a number of matters that should be considered when establishing whether a non-UK entity should be taxed in the United Kingdom as if it were a company or a partnership (which means that a UK-resident partner of a foreign partnership could be treated as if they had an ownership interest in a corporate entity).
-HMRC also maintains a public list of non-UK entities and the decisions it has previously made regarding their classification.
+HMRC also maintains a public list of non-UK entities and the decisions it has previously made regarding their classification, although the guidance in this list is not binding on HMRC.
 However, if the parties have flexibility regarding the constitution of such entities, then their classification may be viewed differently, either by HMRC or the courts.
 This area is complex; consequently, specialist advice should be sought.

 There are a number of different types of partner.
 Common examples are (i) full partner: also referred to as an 'equity partner' where the individual shares fully in the profits and losses of the partnership and takes an active role in running the partnership; (ii) salaried partner: a person who is held out to be a partner but is actually on a fixed salary rather than having the advantage/risk of a share in all the profits and losses; (iii) sleeping partner: a partner who takes no active role in the partnership but shares in the profits/losses; and (iv) member in an LLP.

-A partner is generally treated as self-employed for UK tax purposes.
+A partner in a trading partnership is generally treated as self-employed for UK tax purposes.
 However, in the case of UK LLP's, the business must apply a series of tests (at least once per year) to its partners to ensure that they are self-employed, rather than employed.
 In essence, this tests whether an individual has risk and can be rewarded from being a partner in a business.

 A mixed member partnership is one that has individuals and companies as members.
 Anti-avoidance rules can, in certain circumstances, reallocate (for UK tax purposes) profits from a corporate partner to an individual where the individual could confer some benefit from the corporate partner's profit share.
 Similarly, these provisions can reallocate an individual's share of losses to a corporate partner.